JuliaHealth/NeuroAnalyzer.jl/README.md

 Many `eeg_` functions have a mutator variant (e.g. `eeg_delete_epoch!()`).
 These functions modifies the input EEG object in-place, e.g. you may use `eeg_delete_channel!(my_eeg, channel=1)` instead of `my_eeg = eeg_delete_channel(my_eeg, channel=1)`.

 For some low-level operations (e.g. FFT and IFFT) CUDA acceleration is used automatically if compatible NVIDIA card and drivers are installed.
-To disable CUDA, set the variable to false using `neuroj_use_cuda(false)`.
-Preferences are stored in LocalPreference.toml.
+To disable CUDA, set the variable `use_cuda` to false in the NeurojJ.jl file.

 ## Documentation